EU approves German fund for managing radioactive waste

-BRUSSELS The European Commission said on Friday it had approved Germany's plan to create a public fund to deal with radioactive waste.
+BRUSSELS (Reuters) - The European Commission said on Friday it had approved Germany's plan to create a public fund to deal with radioactive waste.

 Germany intends to take over the liabilities relating to management of radioactive waste and spent fuel from nuclear power plant operators.
 They would have to pay in about 24.1 billion euros ($26.9 billion).